chuckcscccl/rustlr/chapter1.md

    Text matching the given [regex][regex] will be returned as a Custom("uint32",_) token.
 Please note that custom regular expressions should not start with whitespaces and will override all other token types.
-   Multiple custom types will be matched by the alphabetical ordering of their keys.
-An anchor (^) will always be added to the start of the regex if none is given.
+   Multiple custom types are matched by the order in which they appear in the grammar file.  **Note: this is a change to the original feature introduced in version 0.2.95, in which they were matched by the alphabetical ordering of their keys.**  An anchor (^) will always be added to the start of the regex if none is given.

 The most important lexer-generation directive is **lexvalue**.
 For